mjsottile/sfsexp/README.md

 s-expressions (I/O), parsing strings containing them into an AST equivalent, modifying the AST representation, and converting the AST back into a well formatted string.
 The primary goals are efficiency and simplicity.
+Beyond basic s-expression handling, the library supports a mode to inline binary data within an expression.
+The continuation-based parser is designed to efficiently handle parsing multiple streams.

 This library forms the basis of the data representation and transmission protocol for the [Supermon](https://dl.acm.org/doi/10.5555/792762.793324) high-speed cluster monitoring system from the LANL Advanced Computing